 Tips for using mineral sunscreens:

-No matter what type of sunscreen you are using, the most important thing for them to be effective is to use them properly.
-One important tip when using mineral sunscreens is to shake them before using them.
-This is because the zinc oxide and titanium oxide or titanium dioxide will tend to settle at the bottom of the bottle.
-So to re-distribute these ingredients more evenly throughout the product, simply give the bottle a shake before dispensing.
+One tip for using mineral sunscreens is to shake them before using them.
+This is because the zinc oxide and/or titanium dioxide tend to settle at the bottom of the bottle, so to re-distribute these ingredients, give the bottle a shake before using.

 The other really important thing to remember when using mineral sunscreens is that you want to apply them 10-15 minutes before going outdoors, and to reapply them regularly.
-If you are out in the sun you want to reapply your sunscreen every 90-120 minutes and anytime after you’ve been in the water.
-Or if you’ve been sweating in large amounts.
+If you are out in the sun you want to reapply your sunscreen every 90-120 minutes and anytime after you’ve been in the water, or if you’ve been sweating in large amounts.
 The same applies to face lotions with SPF.
 Many people are fooled into thinking that their skin will be protected all day if they put their SPF face lotion on in the morning.
 This just isn’t true.
 In order to be protected, you would still need to re-apply that product throughout the day, the same as you would for any other SPF product.

 How chemical sunscreens work:

 Compared to mineral sunscreen, chemical sunscreens or chemical uv filters protect your skin by a different mechanism.
-Chemical sunscreen ingredients get absorbed into your skin and then absorb UV rays or UV radiation through their chemical bonds.
+Chemical sunscreen ingredients get absorbed into your skin and then absorb UV rays through their chemical bonds.
 As these chemical compounds absorb UV rays, the components of the sunscreen slowly break down and then release heat from the body.

-There are many different types of chemical sunscreen ingredients on the market including oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.
 On their own, chemical sunscreen ingredients don't offer very good protection from the sun and don't work as well as mineral sunscreens or physical sunscreens.
-This is why you will typically see chemicals sunscreens contain a combination of two to six of these chemical filters or active ingredients to help increase the effectiveness of the product and its ability to protect you from the sun.
+This is why you will typically see chemicals sunscreens contain a combination of two to six of these chemical filters to help increase the effectiveness of the product and its ability to protect you from the sun.

 Pros and cons of chemical sunscreens: